U.S. economy posts impressive growth despite hurricanes

 Economists were expecting 2.5% at best, partly because of the damage from Hurricanes Harvey, Irma and Maria.

+Growth in the third quarter "demonstrates that the hurricane ended up having little lasting impact on the economy," says Paul Ashworth, chief U.S. economist at Capital Economics, a research firm.

+In fact, the United States enjoyed back-to-back quarters of 3% growth for the first time in three years.
 Growth from April through June was 3.1%.

 President Trump has promised to get it to 3% for an entire year.
 Economic growth has hung around 2% for years, partly because of slow wage growth and weak spending by businesses.

 The economy has grown for eight straight years, one of the longest stretches in history.
 Unemployment is down to 4.2%, its lowest since 2001.
 The United States has added jobs in 83 of the past 84 months.

+"It's still the slowest recovery by a long way," says Dan North, chief economist at Euler Hermes, an insurance firm.
+"But we don't see anything to suggest that we would get a recession in the next year."

-Still, economists expected a bigger toll from the hurricanes.
+North and other economists expected a bigger toll from the hurricanes.
 Ports, schools and businesses were temporarily closed, and some employees couldn't get to work even if their businesses stayed open.

 Hurricane recovery efforts are expected to provide a boost to economic growth toward the end of the year.